eigerco/solana-spec/gossip-protocol-spec.md

 Contains a one byte index and a `Vote` structure:
  - from - public key of origin
  - transaction - an atomically-committed sequence of instructions
- - wallclock - timestamp of data creation
+ - wallclock - wallclock of the node that generated that message
  - slot - the unit of time given to a leader for encoding a block, it is actually an `u64` type

  ```rust